 Preventing sickness is, in some cases, possible.
 Some 80% of adults will suffer from back pain at some time in their working lives, Work-related Musculoskeletal Disorders (WMSDs) are a huge problem, and there are ways to reduce them.
 Employees need to be educated on the importance of their posture, and how they sit and type, as well as being encouraged (and allowed) to have some breaks from sitting.
-Consider the types of chairs you buy, especially for people who spend a long time sedentary for their jobs, there are many types of chairs available that alleviate strain on the body and reduce the chance of WMSDs.
+Consider the types of chairs you buy, especially for people who spend a long time sedentary for their jobs.
+There are many types of chairs available that alleviate strain on the body and reduce the chance of WMSDs.

 Stress-related illnesses, often caused by work pressure, lack of support from managers and work-related violence and bullying, can also be dealt with.
-It is on you to make sure that the environment people work in is one they want to work in.
+It is your responsibility to make sure that the environment people work in is one they want to work in.
 If employees feel disillusioned, they are more likely not to want to come into work.
 Make sure you communicate well with people in your team to make them feel they have everything they need to feel happy and do their job well, as well as adopting a zero tolerance policy with bullying and violence.

 It is important that all managerial staff are trained adequately to deal with absenteeism.
 It is their job to;

-- Make sure employees are aware of the procedures and policies for dealing with absence,
+- Make sure employees are aware of the procedures and policies for dealing with absence

-- Be the first contact for the sick employee,
+- Be the first contact for the sick employee

-- Keep all absence records up to date,
+- Keep all absence records up to date

-- Be on the lookout for patterns of absence which might be of concern and conduct interviews when employees return to work.
+- Be on the lookout for patterns of absence which might be of concern and conduct interviews when employees return to work